7 Core Reasons Why the Naira Is Falling

 Low net forex reserves

-Although, the report by America multinational financial institution isn’t new to financial analysts who have been monitoring and carefully studied the recent 7-year financial audit of the Central Bank of Nigeria (CBN) under Godwin Emefilele, ousted former CBN governor.
+However, the report by America’s multinational financial institution isn’t new to financial analysts who have been monitoring and carefully studying the recent 7-year financial audit of the Central Bank of Nigeria (CBN) under Godwin Emefilele, ousted former CBN governor.

 Low net forex reserves simply mean there will be continued FX market pressures, no wonder the government desperately need NNPC Limited’s US$3bn loan to partly improve forex liquidity conditions in the market.

-But if NNPC sells its $3 billion loan to the CBN while it remits the naira proceeds to the government as upfront payments for oil revenues and taxes, the decision to the CBN to start reselling fx to BDCs operators may not really address the real issue.
-This can’t go beyond a 3-month period, meaning the naira may likely fall when the CBN exhausts the $3 billion loan.
+But if NNPC sells its $3 billion loan to the CBN while it remits the naira proceeds to the government as upfront payments for oil revenues and taxes, the decision of the CBN to start reselling fx to BDCs operators may not address the real issue.
+This can’t go beyond 3 months, meaning the naira may likely fall when the CBN exhausts the $3 billion loan.

 Price control through sales of FX to BDC